stanford-crfm/helm/docs/code.md

 14. Add the spec to dictionary `CANONICAL_RUN_SPEC_FUNCS` in `run_specs.py`.
 15. Update `src/helm/proxy/static/contamination.yaml` with models that we trained on your scenario (i.e. contaminated).

+16. Add a schema to `src/helm/benchmark/static/schema.yaml` and add the scenario to `subgroups` as needed.

 ## Adding new metrics